justarandomgeek/vscode-factoriomod-debug/README.md

 For all calls to `on_event`, `event.register` or `Event.register` it gets all event names a handler is being registered for which is either just the single one provided or the list of event "names".
 It then gets the parameter name used for the event data in the handler function provided (it only works when the function is defined in place, not for references to a previously defined function) and it adds an `@param` annotation for this parameter.
 For every event name previously found it tries to get the type name to use for this annotation by getting the last part in the indexing chain/expression and combines then with a `|` between each of them to tell the language server that it could be any of those given types, but it will only use the types that start with `on_` or `script_`.

 `flib` and `stdlib` add another way of registering handlers, such as `event.on_tick(function(e) end)`.
 These are much easier to explain:\
 It searches for `event.` or `Event.` followed by an identifier which gets called with a function being passed in as the first argument.
-Then it adds the annotaion just as before by getting the parameter name used for the event data for the handler and adds an `@param` annotation for this parameter using the found function name (the identifier after `event.` or `Event.`) as the type name for the parameter without any further filtering on the name.
+Then it adds the annotation just as before by getting the parameter name used for the event data for the handler and adds an `@param` annotation for this parameter using the found function name (the identifier after `event.` or `Event.`) as the type name for the parameter without any further filtering on the name.

 It doesn't do anything if it finds `--` somewhere in the line before whichever call it is processing.